People with high blood pressure should focus on a diet rich in fruits, vegetables, whole grains, lean proteins, and low-fat dairy products.

 Although each food has its own nutritional content and benefits, we must eat them in moderation.
 Bananas have many benefits for heart health, but eating too many bananas will increase the calorie level and potentially eliminate the benefits.

 Normally, you can eat up to 1 to 2 medium-sized bananas per day.
-This amount of banana will provide your body with the necessary amount of potassium, fiber, and nutrients without causing side effects.
+This amount of banana will provide your body with the necessary amount of potassium, fiber and nutrients without causing any side effects.

-Because everyone's potassium needs are different, people with high blood pressure should see their doctor to find out exactly how much potassium they need, says Caroline Young.
+Because everyone's potassium needs are different, people with high blood pressure should see their doctor to find out the exact amount of potassium they need, says Caroline Young.

 Source link